-- 19 Conducting an inclusive and equitable consultation process is essential to ensure effective participation - and the contribution of marginalised groups. - 21 Conduct consultations at mutually agreed locations and through representatives who are designated by - 22 the stakeholder groups in accordance with their own procedures (see Chapter 5 for guidance on - 23 identifying legitimate stakeholder representatives).
-Different approaches can be appropriate for different - 24 stakeholder groups. - 25 One of the guiding principles of consultation processes is inclusive engagement with stakeholders who - are difficult to reach or have limited access.
-Priority stakeholders need to be targeted but may be more - 27 marginalised and harder to consult with, especially for certain sectors such as water, agriculture and - 28 forestry.
-Inclusive consultation requires informing and engaging broadly with the communities and other - 29 stakeholders using socially and culturally appropriate methods to enable them to have meaningful - 30 influence on the subject of consultation.
-These could include indigenous peoples and culturally and - 31 linguistically diverse communities.
-Conduct consultation in a way that is gender and inter-generationally - 32 sensitive. - 33 Where consultations involve group discussions, for example in workshops, solicit assistance from experts - 34 who are skilled at managing group dynamics.
-In addition to a facilitator, a note taker or rapporteur is - 35 helpful to record key points.
-Often, a rapporteur does not need to keep detailed minutes but can capture - 36 the progress of the discussion, themes, points, issues and areas of substantial agreement or - 37 disagreement.
+Conducting an inclusive and equitable consultation process is essential to ensure effective participation and the contribution of marginalised groups.

+Conduct consultations at mutually agreed locations and through representatives who are designated by the stakeholder groups in accordance with their own procedures (see Chapter 5 for guidance on identifying legitimate stakeholder representatives).
+Different approaches can be appropriate for different stakeholder groups.

+One of the guiding principles of consultation processes is inclusive engagement with stakeholders who are difficult to reach or have limited access.
+Priority stakeholders such as those that may be directly affected by the policy need to be targeted but may be more marginalised and harder to consult with, especially for certain sectors such as water, agriculture and forestry.
+Inclusive consultation requires informing and engaging broadly with the communities and other stakeholders using socially and culturally appropriate methods to enable them to have meaningful influence on the subject of consultation.
+These could include indigenous peoples and culturally and linguistically diverse communities.
+Conduct consultation in a way that is gender and inter-generationally sensitive.

+Where consultations involve group discussions, for example in workshops, solicit assistance from experts who are skilled at managing group dynamics.
+In addition to a facilitator, a note taker or rapporteur is helpful to record key points.
+Often, a rapporteur does not need to keep detailed minutes but can capture the progress of the discussion, themes, points, issues and areas of substantial agreement or disagreement.
 It can help to video or audiotape the proceedings.
-Summarise commitments and next - 38 steps at the end of the meeting.
+Summarise commitments and next steps at the end of the meeting.

-- 1 Skills training or learning activities can be helpful for organisers and participants of consultations, for - 2 example through conducting multi-stakeholder consultation training courses events to enhance - 3 knowledge on the topics and skills on conducting consultations. - 4 The findings from consultations need to be analysed, reported and discussed with representatives of the - 5 stakeholder groups concerned (e.g., with an advisory group established to support the stakeholder - 6 participation process for the policy).
-This analysis feeds into the decision-making process about the - 7 design, implementation and assessment of the policy. - 8 On completing a consultation, develop a report of findings, acknowledge key issues raised during - 9 consultations and respond as appropriate and describe how the outcomes of the consultation process will - be incorporated into policy.
-Share these reports with stakeholders, including those that participated in the - 11 consultations and those who were invited but not able to participate.
-Providing timely feedback is - 12 important to sustain stakeholder interest in and commitment to the process.
-In addition, the findings of all - the consultations should be publicly disclosed. - 14 Further references
+Skills training or learning activities can be helpful for organisers and participants of consultations, for example through conducting multi-stakeholder consultation training courses events to enhance knowledge on the topics and skills on conducting consultations.

+The findings from consultations need to be analysed, reported and discussed with representatives of the stakeholder groups concerned (e.g., with an advisory group established to support the stakeholder participation process for the policy).
+This analysis feeds into the decision-making process about the design, implementation and assessment of the policy.

+On completing a consultation, develop a report of findings, acknowledge key issues raised during consultations and respond as appropriate and describe how the outcomes of the consultation process will be incorporated into policy.
+Share these reports with stakeholders, including those that participated in the consultations and those who were invited but not able to participate.
+Providing timely feedback is important to sustain stakeholder interest in and commitment to the process.
+In addition, the findings of all the consultations should be publicly disclosed.

-- 15 For guidance on conducting consultations, see the following references: - African Development Bank's Chapter 4, Handbook on stakeholder consultation and participation in ADB operations - European Commission's Guidelines on Stakeholder Consultation - Action Research & Action Learning's Guiding the consultative process
+For guidance on conducting consultations, see the following references:

+- African Development Bank's Chapter 4, Handbook on stakeholder consultation and participation in ADB operations - European Commission's Guidelines on Stakeholder Consultation - Action Research & Action Learning's Guiding the consultative process